geriess/blog/content/about.md

 ## My interests

-My interests are in distributed computing, infrastructure, and automation.
-I'd like to play with things that relate to Go, the programming language.
+My interests are in distributed computing and infrastructure.
 I also would like to do more writing in my free time, and this is the main reason I started this blog.
 I'll keep my fingers crossed that there will be more than one post on this blog. :)

 ## Get in touch